tensorflow/tfjs/e2e/benchmarks/browserstack-benchmark/README.md

 # Benchmark on multiple devices

-> :warning: To use this tool, you need to have an access key of BrowserStack's [Automate](https://automate.browserstack.com/dashboard) service.
+> :warning: To use this tool, you need to sign up for BrowserStack's [Automate](https://automate.browserstack.com/dashboard) service.

-The BrowserStack-benchmark tool can benchmark the performance (time, memory) of model inference on a collection of remote devices.
+The Multi-device benchmark tool can benchmark the performance (time, memory) of model inference on a collection of remote devices.
 Using this tool you will be able to:
   * Select a collection of BrowserStack devices, based on the following fields:
     - OS
     - OS version